Deploy a pipeline

 Set secrets

 Before you deploy your pipeline, you must set the authentication secrets for the source and target databases.
-Each secret has a corresponding property name that you can pass to the redis-di set-secret command (VM deployment) or kubectl create secret generic (K8s deployment) to set the property's value.
-You can then refer to these properties in config.yaml using the syntax "${PROPERTY_NAME}" (the sample config.yaml file shows these properties in use).
+Each secret has a name that you pass to the redis-di set-secret command to set the secret value.
+You can then refer to these secrets in the config.yaml file using the syntax "${SECRET_NAME}" (the sample config.yaml file shows these secrets in use).

-The table below shows the property name for each secret.
-Note that the username and password are required for the source and target, but the other secrets are only relevant to TLS/mTLS connections.
+The table below lists all valid secret names.
+Note that the username and password are required for the source and target, but the other secrets are only relevant for TLS/mTLS connections.

 SOURCE_DB_USERNAME Username for the source database